Optimal and parameter-free gradient minimization methods for convex and nonconvex optimization: Introduction

-Motivated by the previous work, in this paper we propose several algorithms for minimizing gradients.
-Our proposed algorithms are able to solve convex, strongly convex, and nonconvex problems with optimal or best-known so far complexity bounds, and many of these complexity results have not been attained before.
-Moreover, our strategy can also be extended to problem with constrained feasible sets; we demonstrate such possibility on problems with convex objective function, constrained feasible sets, and those with additional composite add/or nested structure.
-We will show that the proposed algorithms all achieve optimal complexity of gradient minimization and can be parameter-free.
+In order to address these issues mentioned above, in this paper we propose several novel gradient minimization algorithms that can achieve optimal or best-known complexity bounds to solve convex, strongly convex, and nonconvex problems.
+In fact, our new complexity results for strongly convex and nonconvex problems have never been attained before in the literature.
+We further show that the proposed algorithms can achieve these complexity bounds without requring the input of any problem parameters.
+Moreover, our algorithms can be easily extended to problems with constrained feasible sets, and we demonstrate such possibility on convex problems with convex or (nested) composite objective function over a constrained convex feasible set.
 The contributions of this paper is described in detail below.